-Scientific evidence now suggests that the microbiota-gut-brain axis is involved in a variety of neurological and psychiatric conditions, such as depression & anxiety, addiction, and even stroke and Parkinson’s disease.
+Scientific research now suggests that the microbiota-gut-brain axis is involved in a variety of neurological and psychiatric conditions, such as depression & anxiety, addiction, bi-polar disorder, and even Parkinson’s disease and stroke.

-A healthy gut microbiome is full of beneficial bacteria that break down, absorb, and assimilate nutrients from the foods you eat, which fuel every process in your body.
-Gut microbes also have another important job to do, which is to produce serotonin and dopamine, the “feel good” chemicals that help regulate and boost your mood.
+A healthy gut microbiome is full of beneficial bacteria that break down, assimilate and absorb nutrients from the food you eat, which fuels the processes in your body.
+Gut microbes also have another purpose, which is to produce dopamine and serotonin, the “feel good” chemicals that help boost and regulate your mood.
 Approximately 90% of serotonin and 50% of dopamine are produced by the bacteria in your gut.
 There are approximately 400-600 million neurological brain-gut connections, which is why the gut is now called the “second brain”.
 Proper functioning of this system is essential for mental and physical health wellness and Corner Canyon is focused on correcting this for our clients and preparing them to continue taking care of themselves once they complete treatment.

-In one study, scientists collected gut bacteria from a strain of mice prone to anxious behavior and then transplanted these microbes into another strain inclined to be calm.
-The result: The calm animals appeared to become anxious.
+In one study, scientists collected gut bacteria from a strain of mice who demonstrated anxious behavior and then transplanted these bacteria into another strain inclined to be calm.
+The result was that the calm animals appeared to become anxious.

-In another study, scientists gave mice either bifidobacterium or the antidepressant Lexapro and then subjected them to a series of stressful situations, including a test which measured how long they continued to swim in a tank of water with no way out (they were pulled out before they drowned).
-The microbe and the drug were both effective at increasing the animals’ perseverance and reducing levels of hormones linked to stress.
+In another study, scientists gave mice either the antidepressant Lexapro or bifidobacterium and then subjected them to a series of stressful situations, including a test which measured how long they continued to tread water in a tank of water with no way out (they were pulled out before they drowned).
+The microbe and the drug were both effective at increasing the animals’ perseverance and reducing levels of stress hormones.

-In one human study, scientists transferred gut bacteria from anxious humans into “germ-free” mice—animals that had been raised (very carefully) so their guts contained no bacteria at all.
-After the transplant, these animals also behaved more anxiously.
+In an interesting human study, scientists transferred gut bacteria taken from anxious humans into “germ-free” mice—which had been raised so their guts contained no bacteria at all.
+After the transplant, these animals also demonstrated signs of anxiety.

-Perhaps the most well-known human study was done by Mayer, a UCLA researcher.
-He recruited 25 subjects, all healthy women, for four weeks.
-12 of them ate a cup of commercially available yogurt twice a day, while the rest didn’t.
-Yogurt is a probiotic, meaning it contains live bacteria, in this case strains of four species.
-Before and after the study, subjects were given brain scans to gauge their response to a series of images of facial expressions—happiness, sadness, anger, and so on.
-The results, which were published in 2013 in the journal Gastroenterology, showed significant differences between the two groups; the yogurt eaters reacted more calmly to the images than the control group.
+A well-known human study was done by Mayer, a UCLA researcher.
+He worked with 25 subjects, all healthy women, for 28 days.
+Half of them ate a cup of commercially available yogurt with live bacteria twice a day, while the others didn’t.
+Yogurt is a probiotic, meaning it contains live bacteria, in this case, strains of four species.
+Before and after the study, subjects were given brain scans to evaluate their responses to a series of images of facial expressions—happiness, sadness, calmness, anger, etc. The results, which were published in the journal Gastroenterology, in 2013, showed significant differences between the two groups; the yogurt eaters with probiotics reacted more calmly to the images than the control group.

 Gut Bacteria and Addiction

-In a study which was recently published in the journal PNAS, Bäckhed and his colleagues from Belgium and Sweden analyzed the intestinal bacteria composition of 60 alcoholics who had equal use of alcohol.
-After the participants had spent 19 days in rehab it became apparent to the scientists that there was a big difference in how well the participants recovered: their well-being and risk of relapse was connected to their gut flora.
+In a study which was recently published in the journal PNAS, Bäckhed and his colleagues from Belgium and Sweden analyzed the intestinal bacteria of 60 alcoholics who used similar amounts of alcohol.
+After the participants had spent 19 days in addiction treatment programs it became apparent that there was a big difference in how well the participants recovered: their risk of relapse and sense of well-being was connected to their gut flora.

-26 out of the 60 alcoholics suffered from leaky gut syndrome and generally had a low amount of intestinal bacteria.
+26 out of the 60 alcoholics were diagnosed with leaky gut syndrome and had a low amount of intestinal bacteria.
 Leaky gut syndrome is linked to diseases like Crohn’s disease and inflammation of the gut.
-After 19 days without alcohol the 26 test subjects still scored high on tests that measured depression, anxiety, and alcohol cravings.
-There was in fact not much difference from before they went to rehab.
+After 19 days without alcohol, the 26 test subjects still scored high on tests that measured anxiety, depression, and alcohol cravings.
+There was actually not much difference from before they went to rehab.

-In comparison, the remaining 34 subjects with normal gut flora were recovering much better, scoring low on depression, anxiety, and alcohol cravings.
-In fact, their scores decreased to levels comparable with the control group who didn’t have a drinking problem.
-On the basis of these results the scientists concluded that intestinal flora is connected to the likelihood of relapse after sobering up in rehab.
+In comparison, the other 34 subjects with normal gut flora were recovering much more quickly, scoring low on anxiety, depression, and alcohol cravings.
+In fact, their scores decreased to levels similar to the control group who didn’t have a drinking problem.
+On the basis of these results, the scientists concluded that intestinal flora is connected to the likelihood of relapse after sobering up.

-When your gut is healthy, the lines of communication between your gut and brain will function properly.
-Adequate serotonin is produced, proper nutrients are synthesized, and you’ll feel energized, calm, and experience an overall greater sense of well being.
+When your gut is healthy, the communication between your gut and brain will work properly.
+Enough serotonin is produced, essential nutrients are synthesized, and clients feel energized, calm, and experience an overall greater sense of well being.

 How To Improve Gut-Brain Function

 - Diet – A diet rich in whole foods, vegetables, and fruits help cultivate a healthy gut environment.
 The high fiber content of these foods creates a structure that healthy bacteria can grow on.
-Adding fermented foods like kimchi, pickles, sauerkraut, apple cider vinegar, kefir, Kombucha (has a trace amount of alcohol, however) and tempeh add helpful bacteria.
+Adding fermented foods like kimchi, sauerkraut, apple cider vinegar, kefir, Kombucha (has a trace amount of alcohol, however) and tempeh add helpful bacteria.
 The elimination of processed foods also keeps inflammation at bay.

-- Supplements – Taking probiotics, specifically strands of good bacteria like bifidobacterium and lactobacillus.
-These keep pathogenic bacteria low.
-When good bacteria is in place it interacts with hormone levels, helping turn off cortisol and adrenaline which can cause long-term harm to the body.
+- Supplements – Taking probiotics, specifically strands of good bacteria like bifidobacterium and lactobacillus, keep pathogenic bacteria low.
+When good bacteria are in place it interacts with hormone levels, helping turn off cortisol and adrenaline which can cause long-term harm to the body.